 Pathogen: Cucumber mosaic virus (CMV)

 (Reviewed 1/18, updated 1/18)

 In this Guideline:

-Symptoms of cucumber mosaic in common beans vary considerably and depend on the variety and strain of the virus.
-Severe symptoms may include dark green blisters and vein banding, interveinal yellowing and leaf distortion that may resemble damage due to the herbicide 2,4-D. Milder symptoms may include a light green to dark green mottle and some green vein banding, and can be confused with those caused by Bean yellow mosaic potyvirus and Bean common mosaic viruses.
+Symptoms of cucumber mosaic in common beans vary considerably depending on the variety and strain of the virus.
+Severe symptoms may include dark green blisters and vein banding, interveinal yellowing and leaf distortion that may resemble damage due to the herbicide 2,4-D. Milder symptoms may include a light-green to dark-green mottle and some green vein banding.
+Symptoms can be confused with those caused by Bean yellow mosaic virus and Bean common mosaic viruses (see photo comparison).

-Cucumber mosaic cucumovirus has a very wide host range and infects many crop, ornamental, and weed plants.
-However, only certain strains of Cucumber mosaic cucumovirus infect common beans, and these have been reported to also infect alfalfa, peas, pepper, lima bean, and blackeye.
-Cucumber mosaic cucumovirus can be seedborne in bean and is transmitted by aphids.
-It can also overwinter in perennial crops and weed hosts.
+Cucumber mosaic is not a very common disease on beans.
+Although it has a very wide host range and infects many crops, ornamental plants, and weeds, only certain strains of Cucumber mosaic virus infect common beans.
+These same strains also infect alfalfa, peas, pepper, lima bean, and blackeyes.
+Cucumber mosaic virus can be seedborne in bean as well as transmitted by aphids.
+It can overwinter in perennial crops and weed hosts.

-Because this disease is not very common, it does not warrant the use of control measures.
-The use of certified seed will help minimize the incidence of seedborne cucumber mosaic.
-As for Bean yellow mosaic virus, growers may want to avoid growing beans adjacent to alfalfa fields or, in the case of Cucumber mosaic cucumovirus, established pepper fields.
-There are no Cucumber mosaic cucumovirus resistant varieties, although some varieties are more tolerant than others.
+Currently there are no effective control measures for cucumber mosaic disease in beans.
+The use of certified disease-free seed may help minimize the incidence of seedborne cucumber mosaic.
+Avoid growing beans adjacent to alfalfa fields or established pepper fields.
+There are no resistant varieties, although some varieties are more tolerant than others.

 UC IPM Pest Management Guidelines: